Baby Turkey: How to Raise Baby Turkeys

 Watching the chick’s behavior and actions will be an important part of raising the young poults.

 The temperature in the brooder should be set to 95°-98°F before the turkeys are placed in the brooder.
 Turkey’s are heat-loving little birds.
 So watch their behavior in the brooder closely.
 If they are huddled under the light, they are cold.
 If they are hugging the side of the brooder, it is too hot.
 If they are wandering around evenly under the light, they are just right.

-The temperature can be lowered 5° (by raising the heat lamp) every week until the brooder is the same temperature as the outside temperature.
+The temperature can be lowered 5°F (by raising the heat lamp) every week until the brooder is at the same temperature as the outside temperature.
 Do not let the baby turkeys get damp or chilled.
-Allow for adequate air flow but not drafts within the brooder.
+Allow for adequate airflow but not drafts within the brooder.